maoschanz/drawing/documentation/README.md

 - Try to not write lines longer than 80 characters.
 - Use double quotes for strings the user might see, and single quotes otherwise (paths, constants, enumerations, dict keys, …)

-# Settings

-The settings are managed by the `Gio.Settings` abstraction, which will probably corresponds to the `dconf` database once the app is installed as a native package.

-With flatpak however, which includes the recommended development setup, the settings are stored in a key-value file, which can be found (and edited) at `~/.var/app/com.github.maoschanz.drawing/config/glib-2.0/settings/keyfile`.

 ----